-The Springfield City Council narrowly approved $30,000 in funding to help promote a PGA event in Springfield.
+The Springfield City Council narrowly approved $30,000 in funding this week to help promote a PGA event in Springfield.

 Mayor Jim Langfelder cast the deciding vote after aldermen deadlocked on the proposal.

 Lincoln Land Charity Championship requested the money for marketing and promotion of the Web.com Tour event scheduled for June 19-25, 2017, as part of the national PGA tour.
 This is the second year the city has approved money for the event.